What Is Spinal Stenosis?

 When we talk about spinal stenosis, we are essentially referring to a condition in which the spinal canal becomes narrower and there is a reduced amount of space for the nerves.
+This can cause the spinal cord or nerves to become compressed or pinched, which can cause pain and other problems.
 This condition typically sets in as a result of acquired degenerative changes.

 Think of the intervertebral disc as the tire of a car which gets deflated and sags over a period of time.
 When this happens, there is an overall loss of height to the spinal front.
 Also, the facet joints located at the back begin taking a greater amount of load.
 This ultimately results in the degeneration of the facet joint and the ligaments and joints might get inflamed and enlarged.

 Spinal stenosis can happen in the lower back area (most common) and neck area.

 - Spinal tumors